-- B19.
+- B23.
 The Applicant must prepare a Construction Noise and Vibration Management Plan (CNVMP) for the development to the satisfaction of the Planning Secretary.
-The CNVMP must form part of a CEMP in accordance with Condition C2 and must: - (a) be prepared by a suitably qualified and experienced noise expert; - (b) be approved by the Planning Secretary prior to the commencement of construction; - (c) describe procedures for achieving the noise management levels in EPA's Interim Construction Noise Guideline (DECC, 2009) (as may be updated or replaced from time to time); - (d) describe the measures to be implemented to manage high noise generating works such as piling, in close proximity to sensitive receivers, including contingency measures; - (e) include strategies that have been developed with the community for managing high noise generating works; - (f) describe the community consultation undertaken to develop the strategies in Condition B19(e); and - (g) include a complaints management system that would be implemented for the duration of the construction.
+The CNVMP must form part of a CEMP in accordance with Condition C2 and must: - (a) be prepared by a suitably qualified and experienced noise and vibration expert; - (b) be approved by the Planning Secretary prior to the commencement of construction; - (c) describe procedures for achieving the noise management levels in EPA's Interim Construction Noise Guideline (DECC, 2009) (as may be updated or replaced from time to time); - (d) describe procedures for achieving the relevant criteria and values set in DIN 4150-3:2016-12 Vibration In Buildings Part 3: Effects on Structures and Environmental Noise Management Assessing Vibration: a technical guideline; - (e) describe the measures to be implemented to manage high noise and vibration generating works such as piling, in close proximity to sensitive receivers, including contingency measures; - include strategies that have been developed with the community for managing high noise and vibration generating works; - (g) describe the community consultation undertaken to develop the strategies in Condition B23(f); and - (h) include a complaints management system that would be implemented for the duration of the construction.

-- (a) not commence construction of any relevant stage until the CNVMP required by Condition B19 is approved by the Planning Secretary; and - (b) implement the most recent version of the CNVMP approved by the Planning Secretary for the duration of construction.
+- (a) not commence construction of any relevant stage until the CNVMP required by Condition B23 is approved by the Planning Secretary; and - (b) implement the most recent version of the CNVMP approved by the Planning Secretary for the duration of construction.